Last Updated on May 31, 2026 by Dr Gary Danko

 Step 5: Repeat the Same Ritual Nightly

 Consistency trains your nervous system.
-The more predictable the ritual, the faster your mind shifts into safety and ease.
+The more predictable the ritual, the faster your mind shift into safety and ease.

 After about 10–14 nights, your system begins responding automatically.